 The ballot envelopes can be opened after 7am on Election Day.
 When election inspectors open the ballot envelopes, they first remove the ballot from the envelope while the ballot is still enclosed in a secrecy sleeve.
 The numbered ballot stubs are then removed from the ballots to keep each ballot anonymous.
 The ballots are then stacked and tabulated.
 The ballot envelopes and ballots are kept for 22 months after each federal election, and these documents can be used to make sure that the number of ballots cast match the number of voters in each precinct.

 How do I know my vote won't be tampered with or changed?

 Absentee ballot envelopes are not opened until Election Day.
 The envelope is then opened on Election Day by members of the Absent Voter Counting Board, which is composed of a minimum of three workers who must be of differing political parties.
 The ballot is left in the secrecy envelope until it is tabulated.

 Absent Voter Counting Boards are open to "poll challengers" from political parties or interest groups, who are able to independently view all activities of the Counting Board.
 Challengers are sequestered in the room with the Absent Voter Counting Board until after the polls have closed.

 What prevents someone from voting in-person on Election Day and absentee before the election?

 Any request for an absentee ballot is marked in the voter’s file in the Qualified Voter File.
 On Election Day, any request for a ballot at the precinct is checked in the Poll Book.
 Data from the Poll Book comes from the Qualified Voter File.
-If a voter has already requested an absentee ballot, but has not returned the ballot, they must surrender the ballot at the precinct in order to be issued a ballot in the precinct.
+If a voter has already requested an absentee ballot, but has not voted the ballot, they must surrender the ballot at the precinct.
+If the ballot has been lost or destroyed, the voter will have to complete an affidavit at the polls in order to be issued a new ballot.